latchbio/latch/docs/source/tutorials/registry_import.md

-# Tutorial: Import Sample Sheet from Registry
+# Tutorial: Workflow Sample Sheet Input Using Registry

 [Latch Registry](https://latch.wiki/what-is-registry) is a flexible sample management system that links files on Latch Data with metadata.